USA Track & Field Privacy Statement

-If you feel that we are not abiding by our posted privacy statement, you should first contact Nick Moreland, Internet Publishing Coordinator, by email or at (317) 713-4682.
+If you feel that we are not abiding by our posted privacy statement, you should first contact Amber Brooks, Internet Publishing Coordinator, by email or at (317) 713-4682.
 If you do not receive acknowledgment of your inquiry or your inquiry has not been satisfactorily addressed, you should then contact General Counsel, at General Counsel or at (317) 713-4683.

 1. The Organization Collecting the Information

 USA Track & Field (USATF) is the sole owner of the information collected on its sites and through other means.
 We will not sell, share, rent, or otherwise disclose this information to other parties other than as disclosed in this statement.